ZwerOxotnik/secondary-chat/README.md

 ## How to open the secondary chat

 - variant 1: When the game starts from the character appears.
+- variant 2: Press any hothey of mod
-- variant 2: write to chat "/toggle-chat".
+- variant 3: Write to chat "/toggle-chat".

 ## Hotkeys